ssb-rsjs/ssb-rsjs/README.md

 ## Big picture plan

-To read more on why and how we're building SSB Neon, check [PLAN.md](./PLAN.md)
+To read more on why and how we're building SSB Neon, check [The Plan](./PLAN.md)